 - Download and install Tableau (you can use the trial version for 14 days)

 This how-to uses the Company Expenses app template for an example scenario.
 However, this app templateis no longer platform-supported by Mendix.
 Therefore, sections using this app template can only be used as reference and not as sections that can be completed step-by-step.

 The how-to for Studio Pro 8 uses the Asset Manager app template and is supported.
 For more information, see How to Expose Data to BI Tools Using OData for Studio Pro 8.

 A published OData service can be used by third-party applications to read data from a Mendix application.
 In this chapter, you will create and configure such a service.

-- Open the Modeler and add a new folder to the Expenses folder called OData Services.
+- Open the Company Expenses app template in the Desktop Modeler and add a new folder to the Expenses folder called OData Services.

 Right-click the OData Service folder and select Add > Published services > Published OData service:

 Go to the Resources tab and click Add published resource:

 In the Edit published resource window, you can select an Entity as the data source for the OData service.
 Security in OData is managed by the project security settings and the entity level access rules; therefore, if you have already configured access rules in your app, you don’t have to configure it separately for OData.